-Marketing Strategy of Bank of India analyses the brand with the marketing mix framework which covers the 4Ps (Product, Price, Place, Promotion).
-There are several marketing strategies like product innovation, pricing approach, promotion planning etc. These business strategies, based on Bank of India marketing mix, help the brand succeed.
+Marketing Strategy of Bank of India analyzes the brand with the marketing mix framework which covers the 4Ps (Product, Price, Place, Promotion).
+There are several marketing strategies like product innovation, pricing approach, promotion planning etc. These business strategies, based on Bank of India marketing mix, help the brand succeed in the market.

 Bank of India marketing strategy helps the brand/company to position itself competitively in the market and achieve its business goals & objectives.